 Rise Up America, Rise Up!

-The time has come when the United States must rapidly transform its values through a more inclusive and spiritual vision, based upon a just sharing of the world’s resources.
-It is up to you, the youth of America, to lead the way by organizing a non-stop demonstration in every state, until that nationwide wave of peaceful protest eventually catches on globally.
+The time has come when America must rapidly transform its values through a more inclusive and spiritual vision, based upon a just sharing of the world’s resources.
+It is up to you, the youth of America, to lead the way by organising a non-stop demonstration in every state, until that nationwide wave of peaceful protest eventually catches on globally.

 What has caused the United States of America, such a great nation, to sink to the depths of turmoil and confusion that it finds itself in today?
 A country that was founded upon the ideals of freedom, justice and democracy, but that has increasingly lost its way and degraded these noble concepts – to the extent that the Statue of Liberty should really bow her head and reassemble her broken shackles, and let go her flaming torch.
 Those shackles should represent the ugly and imprisoning idea of the American Dream as it manifests in a highly commercialised and divided society, with such dire repercussions for the rest of the world.
 An idea that breeds more and more division, fear and injustice, and that has led successive American governments to arrogantly domineer other nations.
 An idea that continues to debase the goodwill of ordinary Americans and push the entire country towards catastrophe, unless it dramatically changes course with all humility and a sense of urgency.